PhongNgh/basic-ecommerce/README.md

 ### For Admins:
 - Add, edit, and delete products in the catalog.
-- Update the status of individual orders.
+- Manage the status of individual orders.

 ### For Members:
 - Add products to the shopping cart.